 - They end up feeling tired and empty

 - They invest too much into someone who ends up choosing the ‘jerk’

 - They develop resentment towards women

-It’s would be easy for me to sit here, point the finger at you and say that this is your fault for being too nice.
-But, I understand that life and relationships can be more complicated than simple Xs or Os.
+It’d be easy for me to sit here, point the finger at you, and say that this is your fault for being too nice.
+But I understand that life and relationships can be more complicated than simple Xs or Os.